ReplyDevops/web/README.md

 ### Used Tools:-

 ####  Ansible automations
-- Install all the requirenments "Apache,php,iptables,wget,system update"
+- Install all the requirenments "Apache,php,iptables,wget & system update"
-- iptables configurations
+- Iptables configurations
 - PHP syntax check and deploy
 - Apache configurations
 - Registerd values will not be run again or dublicated